TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 1 - Programming Technology/Module 1.1 Python Basics.md

 - However, most exercises are short, and you probably will not need more than 15 minutes to finish them, so creating an account is not a must.
 - **Make sure you run the setup cell first in each exercise before doing the questions**, refer to the [overview video](https://drive.google.com/file/d/1fSZWMmj8I5qEJ2SegIIacIOHpzxbjkUr/view?usp=sharing) for more.
 - **Please do not change the line with the answer-checking function call (e.g. `q0.check(color)`)**
+- The non-code cells in the notebooks are called **Markdown** cells (the document you are reading right now is Markdown too).
+You do not have to learn how to use or edit them for this module.
+However, feel free to check out this [guide](https://www.markdownguide.org/getting-started) to get started on Markdown if you want to know how to write documents like this one.

 **The following content is the summary of the Kaggle chapters.
-You are advised to *finish the entire kaggle tutorial first* before referring to the below summary as a refresher.**
+You are advised to *finish the entire Kaggle tutorial first* before referring to the below summary as a refresher.**

 [*Link to tutorial: Kaggle - Learning Python*](https://www.kaggle.com/learn/python)